-The devastation left in the wake of Hurricane Katrina provides graphic evidence of just how destructive natural disasters can be.
-Residents of the Gulf Coast were forced to evacuate from their homes at a moment's notice in an atmosphere of panic and chaos, and many of them will not be able to return for months.
-In light of this disaster and its aftermath, it has become clear that preparation for the unknown is of the utmost importance.
+The devastation left in the wake of recent natural disaster and terror attacks provides graphic evidence of just how destructive they can be.
+Residents can be forced to evacuate from their homes at a moment's notice in an atmosphere of panic and chaos, and many of them will not be able to return for months.
+In light of these potential disasters and their aftermath, it has become clear that preparation for the unknown is of the utmost importance.

 No matter where you live in the United States, you are vulnerable to some sort of natural disaster such as a blizzard, earthquake, flood, hurricane, or tornado.
 In addition, terrorist attacks on America are also possible.
 Both natural disasters and terrorist attacks can disrupt power, communication, and transportation for days or even longer.